cnrancher/rancher-flat-network/README.md

 Rancher Flat-Network Operator (based on [Wrangler V2](https://github.com/rancher/wrangler/)) & CNI plugin for managing pods using the flat-networks (Macvlan/IPvlan).

-**THIS PROJECT IS CURRENTLY WORKING IN PROGRESS AND NOT AVAILABLE TO USE IN PRODUCTION YET.**

 ## Current Progress

 ### Operator